MI5's Resources and Links

 The National Archives (formerly the Public Record Office) has one of the largest archival collections in the world.
 MI5 first released records, up to the end of World War I, to the Public Record Office in 1997.
 In 2001 the Service agreed with The National Archives the criteria for deciding which files to release to the public and we now release historical records twice a year.

-The IPT is an independent body set up by the Regulation of Investigatory Powers Act 2000 (RIPA) to consider complaints relating to the activities covered by the act.
-Members of the public who wish to make a complaint about the MI5 can write to the IPT.
+The IPT is an independent body which considers complaints against the security and intelligence agencies and concerning the use of investigatory powers.
+Members of the public who wish to make a complaint about MI5 can do so using forms available on the IPT's website.

 Defence and Security Media Advisory (DSMA) Committee